DonKarlssonSan/vectory/README.md

 ````

 ## Using vectory, some examples
 First you need to load vectory.
-Note that vectory is just the name of the lib, but the JavaScript class is called Vector and the module is called vector.
+Note that vectory is just the name of the lib, but the JavaScript class is called Vector and the module is called vectory-lib.

 ````
-let Vector = require("vector");
+import Vector from 'vectory-lib';

 ````

 Adding with v1.add(v2).
 Does not change v1.